Our Top 5 Takeaways from CES 2018! | Cypress Semiconductor

 Voice-activated security products were also a hit at the show.
 Somfy’s outdoor camera can send a "customized voice alert" whenever a person crosses within the camera's field of view, bringing to homes the same type of technology many people enjoy on their laptops and smartphones.
 The smart home device also comes with email alerts, two-way talk and night vision to keep you covered 24/7.
 We also fell in love with iPal, a humanoid robot designed to bring companionship and care for children and senior citizens.
 As devices get smarter with AI technology, we expect to see more people embracing gadgets that they can have real conversations with.

 5. The Oura Smart Ring Featuring PSoC 6

-Our PSoC 6® BLE microcontroller also made a splash at CES this year, powering Oura Health’s new Smart Ring.
+Our PSoC 6® Bluetooth Low Energy microcontroller also made a splash at CES this year, powering Oura Health’s new Smart Ring.
 This ring tracks users’ sleep, recovery and daily activities so that the wearers can improve their overall health.
 Our ultra-low power, flexible solution extends the Oura ring’s battery life by up to seven days with just one charge, achieving three times the battery life of its predecessor.
 If you’re a fan of wearables and fitness tracking and have an eye for style, this sleek smart ring is the perfect accessory!
 You can pre-order Oura’s smart ring starting in April 2018.